Clement-tik/Clement-tik.github.io/index.md

 For the core of our project, we chose the **LSTM (Long Short-Term Memory)** network.
 This is a special kind of Recurrent Neural Network (RNN) designed specifically to avoid the "short-term memory" problem of traditional RNNs.

 Why LSTM?
 Because in crypto, context matters.
 A price drop today might be a correction after a month of rallying, or the start of a crash.
-The LSTM can distinguish between these by maintaining a "cell state"—a memory of what happened long ago in the sequence.
+The LSTM can distinguish between these by maintaining a "cell state" a memory of what happened long ago in the sequence.